keep-network/website/src/pages/faq.md

     answer: You can stake KEEP tokens through the <a href="https://dashboard.keep.network/">Keep staking dashboard.</a> Stakers
       are able to operate a node themselves or delegate their KEEP to a staking provider.
+View <a href="https://keep.network/stake/">this section</a> for
-Learn more in the <a href="https://staking.keep.network">staking user guide.</a>
+      a list of our recommended staking providers.
+For a detailed guide to staking, head to the <a href="https://staking.keep.network">staking user guide.</a>
   - question: Is there a minimum staking amount?
     answer: There is a minimum staking amount to stake on the Keep network as an independent node operator or with a staking provider.
 The minimum stake